allegheny-college-cmpsc-105-spring-2024/data-insight-starter/_report/00_visualization.md

 nav: true
 ---

-Instructions
+Instructions in `00_visualization.md`

 - TODO: embed an image that showcases your project insight.
-- TODO: if the image was generated in Spyder, it must be located in assets\images and embded with markdown syntax
+- TODO: if the image was generated in Spyder, it must be located in assets\images and embedded with markdown syntax
 - TODO: if the image was published to Tableau Public, follow the instructions below.
 - from your profile on https://public.tableau.com/, navigate to a published figure or dashboard that showcases your most distilled